spr15bd/accounts/README.md

 On the back-end,

 - the app starts at `server.js` - from here you can choose to enter invoices or view the purchase ledger
+- invoices database records in mysql database served to 'vendor_review'path
 - add frameworks and packages in `package.json`
 - safely store app secrets in `.env` (nobody can see this but you and people you invite)